Sam3peoplelife/KNU_Practice/README.md

 ### Prerequisites

-Before running, make sure you have Node.js, MySQlk and npm installed on your machine.
+Before running, make sure you have Node.js, MySQL and npm installed on your machine.

 ### Installation